-One comment I often during interviews is that our potential clients are hiring a doula to be their advocates.
+One comment I often during interviews is that our potential clients are hiring our Portland postpartum doulas to be their advocates.
 They mention wanting us to stand up to their providers, speak for them, protect their birth plans and prevent unwanted interventions.
 In fact, I make sure to leave plenty of time to discuss this very topic with all the families inquiring about labor doula services.
 Why?
 Because we are not your advocates.

 Clearly this brings up questions from many people …

 But, wait, don’t doulas “stand up” for their clients in the face of their providers?
 NO.

 Don’t doulas speak for their clients and make sure the birthing person’s wishes are being heard?
 No, probably not in the way you’re imagining.

 Aren’t doulas supposed to advocate for the birthing person?
 Yes, but not in the way most people think.

 Let’s look at this a little deeper to understand.

 Much of the confusion comes from misconceptions about a doula’s role and birthing people’s expectations.
 And that’s understandable.
 Simply google “doula” and page after page describes doulas as advocates.
 In fact, advocacy is detailed as a major role that doulas should take for many doula training organizations, listed immediately and clearly on American Pregnancy’s page, and even as a part of the job description on a very prominent (and trustworthy) website, Evidence Based Birth.

 If you read these links closely, you’ll see that the advocacy that well-trained, professional doulas undertake involves being present to provide support, helping our clients use THEIR voices to gather information and make THEIR OWN decisions about birth.
 Instead of “standing up” to providers, we encourage dialogue and team building long before you enter labor and delivery.